 Donald Marskamp & Andrew van Egmond

-The design for the Rose Garden in Roosendaal, The Netherlands is received enthusiastically.
+The design for the Rose Garden in Roosendaal, The Netherlands, is received enthusiastically.
 Studio Mars & Andrew van Egmond worked towards a poetic and layered design.
 A Rose garden 2.0 where nature as a living system of movement and vibrancy is embraced.
-A garden for multipurpose use and were materials from the old building are transformed and reused in a strong and surprising way.
+A garden for multipurpose use and materials from the old building are transformed and reused strongly and surprisingly.

 Aluminum profile reused out of old building facade

 Gravel mixed with policed

 Part of the up-cycling theme is the development of a lighting object.